vyca2017/content/content/tutorials/general/serverless-graphql-backend.md

 * Sanitizing and normalizing user input
 * Retrieving extra information from an external system

 Synchronous data transformations are typically used to validate and transform data before it is persisted.
-In applications implementing the Serverless GraphQL Backend architecture, database writes are managed by GraphQL mutations.
+In applications implementing the Serverless GraphQL Backend architecture database writes are managed by GraphQL mutations.

 A GraphQL mutation is a named action with typed input and output.
 The input type describes the data a client must provide to perform that action.
 The output type usually describes the shape of the persisted data.
 Mutations are part of the automatically generated GraphQL API.

-In the Serverless GraphQL Backend architecture, mutations implement a data transformation pipeline programming model.
+In the Serverless GraphQL Backend architecture mutations implement a data transformation pipeline programming model.
 Each step in the pipeline is a Synchronous Data Transformation function with typed input and output.
 Each transformation step takes the output of the previous step and can either transform data or abort the request.

 This programming model makes it possible to compose business logic that performs data validation and transformation.

-## Connecting Functions with a global type system
+## Connecting Functions with a Global Type System

 Using the GraphQL type system it is possible to validate the data requirements of all serverless functions.

-### Using GraphQL For Data Requirements Of Functions
+### Using GraphQL for Data Requirements Of Functions

 GraphQL introduces a type system that enables frontend libraries like Relay to verify data dependencies and automatically fetch all required data.
 The Serverless GraphQL Backend architecture relies on this same type system to verify data dependencies for serverless functions.